naturale0/naturale0.github.io/index.md

 I am Sihyung Park (pronounced "See-He-Young"), a Ph.D. candidate in the Department of Statistics at North Carolina State University.
 Before joining the Ph.D. program, I received a B.S. in Life Sciences (thesis advisor: [Prof. Sung Wook Chi](http://clip.korea.ac.kr/Professor.html)) and a B.Econ. in Statistics (double major) from Korea University.
 After that, I received an M.S. in Statistics from Seoul National University (advisor: [Prof. Byeong Uk Park](https://sites.google.com/view/bupark/)).

-My research focuses on causal inference, specifically addressing unmeasured confounding and principal stratification in observational studies, and high-dimensional methods.
-Given my early training in Genomics and Ecology, I am currently interested in bringing methodological insights to problems in genomics and evolutionary biology.
+My research focuses on causal inference, specifically addressing unmeasured confounding and principal stratification in observational studies, as well as high-dimensional methods.
+Grounded in my early background in ecology and genomics, I am interested in bringing methodological insights to problems in genomics and evolutionary biology.

 <!--I am interested in applying machine learning methods in a socially and environmentally responsible way.
 I think most of the real-world issues can be solved using a well-crafted statistical model instead of a deep learning model.
 My current interests lie broadly in adaptive sequential decision-making, reinforcement learning, and tensor decomposition methods.-->
 <br>